georgeroubie/CSS-Style-Guide/README.md

 ## Syntax

-* Include one space before the opening brace `{` in rule declarations
+* Include one space before the opening brace `{` in rule declarations.
-* Include one space after the colon `:` in property declarations
+* Include one space after the colon `:` in property declarations.
-* Property declaration should appear on its own line for more accurate error reporting
+* Property declaration should appear on its own line for more accurate error reporting.
 * End all properties declarations with a semi-colon.
-The last property declaration is optional, but your code is more error prone without it
+The last property declaration is optional, but your code is more error prone without it.
 * In instances where a rule set includes only one declaration, consider removing line breaks for readability and faster editing.

 ```scss